micajobe/teksum-insights/DEPLOYMENT_NOTES.md

 ## Issues to Address

-- Duplicate pages detected: pages/api/latest-report.js and app/api/latest-report/route.ts
+- ~~Duplicate pages detected: pages/api/latest-report.js and app/api/latest-report/route.ts~~ (Resolved)
-- Need to ensure docs directory with JSON files is included in deployment
+- ✅ Need to ensure docs directory with JSON files is included in deployment
-- Need to set up environment variables in Vercel dashboard
+- ✅ Need to set up environment variables in Vercel dashboard
+- ✅ Need to fix data structure to match ReportData type

 ## Next Steps

-1. Commit changes to GitHub
+1. ✅ Commit changes to GitHub
-2. Install Vercel CLI (if not already installed)
+2. ✅ Install Vercel CLI (if not already installed)
-3. Deploy to Vercel using CLI
+3. ✅ Deploy to Vercel using CLI
-4. Configure environment variables in Vercel dashboard
+4. ✅ Configure environment variables in Vercel dashboard
 5. Verify deployment
+6. Redeploy with updated data structure and sample JSON file